-6 Remedies for deceptive practices
+7 Remedies for deceptive practices

-With respect to trademarks, do competition or consumer protection laws provide remedies for deceptive practices in addition to traditional 'passing off' or trademark infringement cases?
+With respect to trademarks, do competition or consumer protection laws provide remedies for deceptive practices?

 According to the UCSA, deceptive practices may be recognised as unlawful acts violating or threatening interests of another business entity indicated in article 3 of the UCSA.
 Moreover, deceptive marking of goods or services with a trademark may be recognised as misleading designation of products or services mentioned in article 10 of the UCSA.
-Under the UCSA the right-holder may request the business entity which committed the act of unfair competition to, inter alia, cease prohibited activities or remove its effects, as well as compensate a caused loss and release unlawfully gained profits.
+Under the UCSA the right holder may request the business entity that committed the act of unfair competition to, inter alia, cease prohibited activities or remove its effects, as well as compensate a caused loss and release unlawfully gained profits.